isomerpages/moe-stanthonyspri/_the-anthonian-experience/ALP@SAPS.md

 to Primary 6 Anthonians, to equip them with the fundamentals of computational thinking, inventive thinking and critical thinking skills through Coding and Makerspace.&nbsp;</p>
-<p>The programme provides opportunities for students to acquire 21st Century
+<p>The programme provides opportunities for students to acquire 21st-century
-Competencies and experience the joy of learning for life beyond academic pursuits to become confident persons, self-directed learners, active contributors and concerned citizens.</p>
+competencies and experience the joy of learning for life, extending beyond academic pursuits to become confident individuals, self-directed learners, active contributors, and concerned citizens.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/ALP_Framework_image.png">
 </div>